Photos are available in the DATE 2024 Gallery.

 • Yuanqing Cheng, Beihang University, CN

-• M. Hassan Najafi, University of Louisiana at Lafayette, US
+• M. Hassan Najafi, Case Western Reserve University, US

 • Luca Pezzarossa, Technical University of Denmark, DK